-Since commercial developments are scarce, due to the financial climate, urban decisionmakers invest a lot of hope in private initiatives, especially collective private commissioning (CPO) and building groups (usually friends or likeminded people).
-They are encouraged to develop their own buildings using their own initiative.
+Since commercial developments were scarce in the post-recession financial climate, urban decision-makers invested a lot of hope in private initiatives, especially collective private commissioning (CPO) and building groups (usually friends or like-minded people).
+They have been encouraged to develop their own buildings using their own initiative.

 Space&Matter imagined what it would be like if a complete neighbourhood were built up by clustering together these so-called building groups into interest-based building blocks, joined together by collective courtyards.
 In this scenario, residents of the block would have the responsibility to fill the ground-floor plinth with specific amenities that would be accessible to the neighbourhood.

 The project brought up a number of important questions: If people feel safe in such collective dwelling environments, would they be more open to others?
 Does approaching cultural differences at this block-scale create an inviting and accessible heterogeneous environment?
-Could a juxtaposition of these microcosms help enable a more socially sustainable society?
+Could this juxtaposition of different groups help enable a more socially sustainable society?

 We are now emerging from a period of 'I' and heading towards one more concerned with 'we'.
 Clustering these ‘we’ groups could be a way to increase diversity and social cohesion.
 This glimpse into the future shows how this polarising trend could be turned into a cohesive strategy for a sustainable society.